Tanks in Washington ahead of Trump's Fourth of July pageant

 The administration has not said how much Trump’s pumped-up July Fourth celebration will cost.
 The Pentagon postponed a military parade planned for last November after it estimated it could cost $90 million.

+The National Park Service is diverting about $2.5 million in entrance and recreation fees primarily intended to improve parks to cover costs associated with the celebration, the Washington Post reported, citing unnamed sources.

+The agency did not immediately respond to a Reuters request for comment on the report.

-“It is unacceptable that the Interior Department is failing to inform Congress about how it plans to spend taxpayer money to fund the president’s lavish July 4th plans, which reportedly include special access to the National Mall for the politically connected,” Democratic Senator Tom Udall said in a statement.
+“It is unacceptable that the Interior Department is failing to inform Congress about how it plans to spend taxpayer money to fund the president’s lavish July Fourth plans, which reportedly include special access to the National Mall for the politically connected,” Democratic Senator Tom Udall said in a statement.

 A VIP section set up near the Lincoln Memorial will be open to government officials and lawmakers, according to a White House official speaking on condition of anonymity.
 In previous years, government officials and other VIPs have watched the fireworks from the White House lawn.

-Reporting by Andy Sullivan and Idrees Ali; additional reporting by Steve Holland, Kevin Fogarty, Makini Brice and Susan Heavey; editing by Grant McCool
+Reporting by Andy Sullivan and Idrees Ali; additional reporting by Steve Holland, Kevin Fogarty, Makini Brice and Susan Heavey; Editing by Grant McCool and Lisa Shumaker